ernieayala/l5r4/README.md

 - [Samurai icons by Freepik, shmai, photo3idea_studio, juicy_fish, Flaticon, Handicon, berkahicon, cube29](https://www.flaticon.com/free-icons/samurai)
 - [Samurai icons by Hey Rabbit from Noun Project (CC BY 3.0)](https://thenounproject.com/browse/icons/term/samurai/)

+### Original Project
+This system is a major refactor of the original L5R 4th Edition system developed by the contributors at [team-l5r4 on GitLab](https://gitlab.com/team-l5r4/l5r4).
+While this version includes a significant overhaul, it is built upon the foundational work and features they created.
+We extend our gratitude for their pioneering efforts in bringing Legend of the Five Rings to Foundry VTT.

 ### Disclaimer
 This is an unofficial fan-made system.
 Legend of the Five Rings is a trademark of Fantasy Flight Games.
 This system is not affiliated with or endorsed by Fantasy Flight Games.